The Material of Choice for Lithium-Ion Battery Manufacturing

 High strength

-Hexoloy® SE SiC rollers offer higher load bearing capability than silicon-infiltrated silicon carbide (SiSiC); therefore, these rollers are typically offered with thinner walls.
+Hexoloy® SE SiC rollers offer higher load-bearing capability than silicon-infiltrated silicon carbide (SiSiC); therefore, these rollers are typically offered with thinner walls.
 In large RHKs, Hexoloy® SE SiC rollers can measure up to 50 mm in diameter with 7 to 8 mm thick walls in lengths up to 3350 mm.
-The ability to achieve the same strength with a lighter, thinner roller allows the designer to increase energy efficiency with lower-cost smaller motors that use less power.
+The ability to achieve the same strength with a lighter, thinner roller allows the designer to increase energy efficiency with lower-cost smaller motors that draw less power.

 Virtually universal corrosion resistance

-High corrosion resistance gives longer product life, lowers maintenance costs and increases uptime.
-RHKs in battery manufacturing operate with a variety of gases: air, oxygen, nitrogen, nitrogen plus hydrogen and CO2.
-In addition, some of the new cathode powders include corrosive chemistries: the RHK must be resistant to all of the various gases and formulations.
+High corrosion resistance gives longer product life, lowers maintenance costs, and increases uptime.
+RHKs in battery manufacturing operate with a variety of gases: air, oxygen, nitrogen, nitrogen plus hydrogen, and CO2.
+In addition, cathode powders include corrosive chemistries: the RHK must be resistant to all of the various gases and formulations.

-The many desirable properties of Hexoloy® SE SiC make it the clear choice for use in RHKs in Li-ion battery manufacturing production lines.
+The many desirable properties of Hexoloy® SE SiC make it the clear choice for use in RHKs in Li-ion battery manufacturing production lines of cathode active material.